 (Check out this anthology HERE.)

-So this is a little different than the usual fare around here–if only because I’m in the book in the photo above.
+So this is a little different than the usual fare around here, if only because I’m in the book that this post is about.
 Yes, that’s me staring at you from the photo above, and the book I’m holding has a little story to it that I’d like to elaborate on here.

 Back in March, at the height of COVID-19 gloom in Asia, I was kicking around my apartment in a mood and decided to attend an online writing workshop being promoted by the writer Boipelo Seswane.
 The resulting pieces on being Black in Asia were published on the IG story sharing platform Spill Stories later that month, and got a good response.
 Overall, it was a nice experience but I didn’t think much more would come of it.⠀

 Then…things happened in the US and the world.
 The brains behind Spill decided to turn those stories into a published book, a written record of real Black global experiences in the face of difficulty and erasure.
 Black writers living in South Korea, Taiwan, Japan, Myanmar, Hong Kong, Singapore, China, Thailand and Mongolia gathered and wrote short vignettes on our experiences living on the world’s largest continent.
 On July 25th it was released to a level of acclaim I personally wasn’t expecting.
 It’s spent 14 days as #1 on Amazon’s New Releases in Ethnic and Demographic Studies chart.
 Copies had been bought in 11 different countries last time I checked, and probably far more now.
 Most recently, the The News Lens published a very thoughtful review of it, and our books are available for sale in popular stateside indie shops like Printed Matter.
 Many things are in the pipeline for this bright little book of experiences…and OMG, my story is in it!⠀